rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

 +++
-title = "How to set up an advanced Webpack application" description = "A step by step tutorial on how to set up an advanced Webpack application.
-It comes with development and production build, automations, and source maps ..." date = "2019-06-22T13:52:46+02:00" tags = ["JavaScript", "Tooling", "Webpack", "Babel"] categories = ["JavaScript", "Tooling", "Webpack", "Babel"] keywords = ["webpack advanced"] news_keywords = ["webpack advanced"] hashtag = "#Webpack" card = "img/posts/webpack-advanced-setup-tutorial/banner_640.jpg" banner = "img/posts/webpack-advanced-setup-tutorial/banner.jpg" contribute = "webpack-advanced-setup-tutorial.md" headline = "How to set up an advanced Webpack application"
+title = "How to set up an advanced Webpack application" description = "A step by step tutorial on how to set up an advanced Webpack 4 application.
+It comes with Babel 7, development and production build, automations, and source maps ..." date = "2019-06-22T13:52:46+02:00" tags = ["JavaScript", "Tooling", "Webpack", "Babel"] categories = ["JavaScript", "Tooling", "Webpack", "Babel"] keywords = ["webpack advanced", "webpack 4 tutorial"] news_keywords = ["webpack advanced", "webpack 4 tutorial"] hashtag = "#Webpack" card = "img/posts/webpack-advanced-setup-tutorial/banner_640.jpg" banner = "img/posts/webpack-advanced-setup-tutorial/banner.jpg" contribute = "webpack-advanced-setup-tutorial.md" headline = "How to set up an advanced Webpack application"

-summary = "A step by step tutorial on how to set up an advanced Webpack application.
-It comes with development and production build, automations, and source maps."
+summary = "A step by step tutorial on how to set up an advanced Webpack 4 application.
+It comes with Babel 7, development and production build, automations, and source maps."
 +++

 {{% sponsorship %}}